Yoshinogari Historical Park with Kids: A Family Guide to Saga’s Yayoi-Era Village (2026)

 Yoshinogari Visitor Center

-Modern museum-style building with bilingual exhibits, English audio guide rentals, kids play corner, and the daily workshop schedule board.
-Stroller-accessible throughout, family restrooms with changing tables.
+A modern, museum-style building with bilingual exhibits, English audio guide rentals, a kids’ play corner, and the daily workshop schedule board.

 • Hours: 09:00–16:30